pungawsakacugnan/orocms-admin/README.md

 }
 ```

-We're ready to install.
-Add dependency with:
+We're then ready to install, add the package wit composer.
 ```
 $ composer require rudenyl/orocms-admin
 ```